THE ENGAGEMENT PARTY

 The rehearsal dinner, which immediately follows the wedding rehearsal, is meant to be an ice breaker for all those involved with the wedding, their spouses and dates, as well as the bride and groom’s immediate family.
 This dinner should be fun and lively, but should not be intended to upstage the wedding itself.
 Popular options for the rehearsal are at-home dinner parties, which can be home cooked or catered, or the dinner may be held at a restaurant with a private room.
 This event is most often hosted by the groom’s parents, and the choice is ultimately left up to their discretion.

-At the end of the evening the bride and the groom part separately, not to see each other again until they arrive at the ceremony.
+At the end of the evening the bride and the groom leave separately and don’t see each other again until they arrive at the ceremony.

-Brides are often anxious about sending their grooms to a bachelor party because they’ve heard the ritual is associated with “temptation” and have listened to horror stories about wild drinking, gambling or partying with strippers or prostitutes.
-The truth is, most bachelor parties involve a men’s night out game, tickets to a football game, or visits to bars or burlesque shows.
+Brides are often anxious about sending their bridegrooms off to a bachelor party because they’ve heard the ritual is associated with “temptation” and have listened to horror stories about wild drinking, gambling or partying with strippers or prostitutes.
+The truth is, most bachelor parties involve a men’s night out, tickets to a sports game, or visits to bars or burlesque shows.
 They are a time for old friends to gather, reminisce, and wish the groom good luck.

 These days, the bride and her friends are passing on the quiet tea party and opting for a night on the town including dinner, drinks and dancing.
 In fact, some bachelorette parties are making those bachelor parties look tame.
 Try a poker party or even a weekend trip to Vegas!